AlphaRomeoTango16/Groupomania/readme.md

 ### 2/ INSTALL THE DATABASE
 Install the database with MySQL.
 ```
+Launch the MySQL shell by entering:
+$ mysql -u username -p
+*Enter the root password when prompted.
+The command prompt should change to show that you’re working in MySQL.*

+Create a new database by entering the following:
+$ CREATE DATABASE groupomania;

+Exit the MySQL shell and enter the following command to import the dump file:
 $ mysql -u username -p groupomania < GroupomaniaDB.sql
+*You’ll only see a response if there are errors.
+A successful import won’t display any comments on the screen.*

+To check the database, log back into the MySQL shell:
+$ mysql –u username –p

+To load the database, enter:
+$ USE groupomania

 ```
 ---
 ### 3/ INSTALL THE DATABASE
-Configure the .env file in the backend folder with your settings.
+Configure the .env file in the backend folder with your settings (it must remain in the backend folder).
 ```
 DB_USER="your user name"
 DB_PASS="your password"